KestrelComputer/kestrel-3-users-guide/manuscript/chapter-3.md

 The first component, `m2`, is known as the *high-level qualifier*, often abbreviated to HLQ.
 In this case, we contextually know that these files are intended to be used by the Milestone-2 application.
 The last component is often called the *low-level qualifier*, or LLQ.
 This is what tells you which specific kind of file it is.

 I should take this moment to point out that STS itself does not have any awareness of qualifiers or their semantic significance.
 Qualifiers are strictly intended for human consumption, a tool to help you organize your files.
-However, that said, some programs may assign significance to some qualifiers.
+However, that said, *individual programs* that run under STS may assign significance to some qualifiers.
 For example, the command shell in STS V1.0 through V1.2 required all programs to have the `PRG.` prefix, even though the STS kernel couldn't care less.

 ## Command Reference